 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
 An ultrasound wand or probe is guided over the skin of the neck area.
 High-frequency sound waves create a pattern of echoes that show the doctor the thyroid gland size and specific information about any nodules, including whether they are solid or cysts (fluid-filled sacs).

 - Fine needle aspiration.
 This procedure is usually performed in a doctor’s office or clinic.
 It is an important diagnostic step to determine if a thyroid nodule is benign or malignant.
 A local anesthetic may be injected into the skin to numb the area before the biopsy.
 The doctor inserts a thin needle into the nodule and removes cells and some fluid.
 The procedure may be repeated two or three times to obtain samples from different areas of the nodule.
-The report done by the pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) can be positive (meaning there are cancerous cells), negative (meaning there are no cancerous cells), or undetermined (meaning it is not clear whether cancer is there).
+The report done by the pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The test can be positive (meaning there are cancerous cells), negative (meaning there are no cancerous cells), or undetermined (meaning it is not clear whether cancer is there).

 - Surgical biopsy.
 If the needle aspiration biopsy is not clear, the doctor may suggest a biopsy in which the nodule and possibly the affected lobe of the thyroid will be removed.
 This procedure is usually done under general anesthesia; it may require a hospital stay.